 If Medication Doesn’t Work

-If medication no longer controls the pain or if the side-effects are intolerable, there are several procedures to consider.
-We encourage trigeminal neuralgia patients to start learning about their options long before they are in urgent need of a procedure.
-The selection of a procedure depends on patient preference, general medical condition and age, urgency of need for a procedure, and the availability of the procedure.
-Your clinicians will assist you in making your decision.
+If medication no longer controls your trigiminal neuralgia pain or if the side effects are intolerable, there are several procedures to consider.
+It helps to learn about these options before you are in urgent need of relief so you and your doctor can make a good choice.
+Your general medical condition, age, pain level and the availability of the procedure will all factor in to this decision.

 The microvascular decompression procedure involves an incision behind the ear (About five inches long from top to bottom), made behind the hairline so it will not show when the hair grows back.
 The scalp is divided and a quarter sized piece of skull will be removed.
 Using an operating room microscope, the surgeon goes down to the level of the brainstem and identifies the nerve and the blood vessels that run concurrently with the nerve.
 The purpose of the surgery is to remove or pad the vessels so they cannot compress or irritate the nerve.
 The patient is taken to the intensive care unit after surgery, where they stay overnight.
 They are then transferred to a regular neurosurgical floor and begin to increase their activity and diet.
 Most patients experience a pressure-like headache across their forehead and incisional pain.
 Most feel the trigeminal neuralgia is gone, however.
 It is normal for patients to feel fatigued and need a lot of rest.
 Our team recommends a month of recuperation at home, and restricted driving for two weeks after surgery.
 The risks of this surgery include bleeding, infection, numbness or weakness of the face or eye, other cranial nerve dysfunction including hearing loss, seizures, paralysis, coma and death.
 It is very important to select a surgeon who is very familiar with this procedure and does a high volume of them.
 It should also be noted that although this is the most permanent, curative procedure, there can be about a 20 percent recurrence in pain, probably due to the regrowth of a blood vessel.